Until recently, international candidates who wanted to acquire the CPA credential had to travel to the United States to take the exam.

 This is the next stage of the CPA exam application process.
 You can schedule your exam by logging into your NASBA CPA Candidate Account.
 After you do this, you will have to select the sections that you wish to take.

-Step 5 – check that the email confirmation you receive is correct
+Step 5 – Make sure the email confirmation you receive is correct

 If you have carried out the process of scheduling your exam correctly, you will receive a confirmation by email.
 It’s essential to verify the details that it contains.
 This is what you should look out for: